RadonPy/RadonPy/README.md

 conda install -c conda-forge lammps
 ```

-or manually build from source of <a href="https://www.lammps.org/">LAMMPS official site</a>
+or manually build from source of [LAMMPS official site](https://www.lammps.org/).
-In this case, the environment variable should be set:
+In this case, the environment variable must be set:
 ```
 export LAMMPS_EXEC=<Path-to-LAMMPS-binary>
 ```